 Mark Bilkey, Psy.D.

-As a teacher, I strive to bring energy, current knowledge, fun, and respect to my classroom.
-Teaching is a wonderfully collaborative process; I believe we learn best through the free expression of our unique views in a thoughtful, challenging environment.
-For example, I deny students the right to misunderstand—I engage in active listening and deliver clear statements grounded in common sense until they do understand.
-We need to prepare them with tools for life’s tests.
-We need to help them find a place in this world, a way to contribute to society, the intrinsic value of social connectedness, and the power to make a difference.
+As a Counselor Educator, I strive to bring healthy positive energy, current knowledge, fun, and mutual respect to our classroom.
+Teaching is a wonderfully collaborative process; I believe we learn best through the free expression of our unique views in a thoughtful and challenging environment.
+For example, I deny students the right to misunderstand—I engage in active listening and deliver clear statements grounded in common sense.
+I prepare students with the necessary tools in order for them to successfully navigate life’s tests.
+I also enliven the ideas of celebrating the differences between people and to demonstrate the importance of social connectedness.

 Please email or call me (312.662.4327) if you have questions or would like more information about me.